rule

 Text 10

-When the sun in fifteen ghathikās [six hours] moves from the residence of Indra to that of Yamarāja covers it a distance of 23.775.000 yojanas [a quarter of the circumference].
+When the sun in fifteen ghathikās [six hours] moves from the residence of Indra to that of Yamarāja, it covers a distance of 23.775.000 yojanas [a quarter of the circumference].

 Text 11

+Next it proceeds to the abode of Varuna, then to the realm of the moon, after which it returns to the place of Indra.
+Along with it also the other planets and stars headed by the moon are seen rising and setting in the celestial sky.

 From there goes it this way from where Varuna resides to the realm of the moon and then again to the place of Indra with which also the other planets and stars headed by the moon are seen rising and setting in the celestial sky.

-From there goes he this way from where Varuna resides to the realm of the moon and then again to the place of Indra with which also the other planets and stars headed by the moon are seen rising and setting in the celestial sky.
 (Vedabase)

 Text 12

 So does the vehicle of the sungod, known by the three of heaven, earth and the vital sphere, in 3.400.800 yojanas in a muhūrta [modern science: 39.163 million km/hr] move through the four residences.
+(Vedabase)

 Text 13

-It has only one wheel [a solar year] with twelve spokes [the months], six segments [the seasons] and three pieces to its hub [the four month-periods], that in its entirety is known as a tropical year [samvatsara]; its axle is fixed on the top of Meru with Mānasottara at the other end.
+It has only one wheel [a solar year] with twelve spokes [the months], six segments [the seasons] and three pieces to its hub [the four month-periods], which in its entirety is known as a tropical year [samvatsara]; its axle is fixed on the top of Meru with Mānasottara at the other end.
 The wheel of the chariot of the sun is fixed there rotating on the mountain range of Mānasottara like a wheel of an oil-pressing machine.
 (Vedabase)

 Text 14

+Fixed to the base of that axle there is a second one that, like with the axle of an oil press machine, measures a quarter of its length.
+Its upper portion is fixed to Dhruvaloka [the center of the stars].

 To that axle with its fixed base there is a second one which, like with the axle of an oilpressing machine, measures one quarter of it.
-By its upper portion it is fixed to Dhruvaloka [the center of the stars]

-To that axle with its fixed base there is a second one that, like with the axle of an oilpressing machine, measures one quarter of it.
 By its upper portion it is fixed to Dhruvaloka [the center of the stars].
 (Vedabase)

 Text 15

+The inside of the vehicle measures 3.6 million yojanas long and a quarter of that distance wide, it is pulled by seven horses named after the Vedic meters [Gāyatrī, Brihati, Ushnik, Jagatī, Trishthup, Anushthup and Pankti] that, in order to carry the god of the sun, by Arunadeva are harnessed to a yoke as wide as the vehicle [the actual diameter of the sun itself is 1.392 million kilometers].

 The inside of the vehicle measuring 3.6 million yojanas long is but a quarter of it as wide, it is pulled by seven horses named to the vedic meters [Gāyatrī, Brihati, Ushnik, Jagatī, Trishthup, Anushthup and Pankti] that are hooked up by Arunadeva to a yoke as wide as the vehicle, in order to carry the god of the sun [the actual diameter of the sun itself is 1.392 million kilometers].

-The inside of the vehicle measuring 3.6 million yojanas long is but a quarter of it as wide, it is pulled by seven horses named to the vedic meters [Gāyatrī, Brihati, Ushnik, Jagatī, Trishthup, Anushthup and Pankti] that are hooked up by Arunadeva to a yoke equally long, in order to carry the god of the sun. [the actual diameter of the sun itself is 1.392 million kilometers].
 (Vedabase)

 Text 16

 Although Aruna, sure to keep to the job of being the charioteer, sits in front of the sungod, looks he backwards.
+(Vedabase)

 Text 17

-There, in front of the sungod, are the sixty thousand thumbsized great sages named the Vālikhilyas, engaged in offering their prayers, expressed eloquently [see also 4.1: 39].
+There, in front of the sun god, the sixty thousand thumb-sized sages named the Vālikhilyas are engaged in offering their prayers, that they express with eloquence [see also 4.1: 39].

 Text 18